Marketplace-Dependencies/rabbitmq-for-laravel/README.md

                     env('JURRY_RABBITMQ_PORT'), // port
                     env('JURRY_RABBITMQ_USERNAME'), // username
                     env('JURRY_RABBITMQ_PASSWORD'), // password
-                    '\App\Services', // classesNamespace, where the consumer will look for to process the message with targeted service class
                     [
                         'sync_queue' => [ // Sync queue options, will be used when declare the queue 'name' => 'stores_sync',